iotaledger/integration-services/api/usage-ssi-bridge.md

 `POST /create-identity`

 Create a new decentralized digital identity (DID).
 It will be signed and published to the Tangle!
-A digital identity can represent a device, user or even an organization.
+A digital identity can represent a device, person or even an organization.
 It is recommended to securely (encrypt) store the privateAuthKey locally, since it won’t be stored on the API side.

 _Body:_